Cinnamon: Texture

-Ceylon cinnamon may be crushed into small pieces by hand while Indonesian cinnamon requires a powerful blender.
+Ceylon cinnamon may be crushed into small pieces by hand, while Indonesian cinnamon requires a powerful blender.

 Flavour, aroma and taste

+The flavour of cinnamon is due to the aromatic essential oils that make up 0.5 to 1% of its composition.

+Cinnamon bark can be macerated, then extracted in 80% ethanol, to a tincture.

-The flavour of cinnamon is due to an aromatic essential oil that makes up 0.5 to 1% of its composition.
-This essential oil can be prepared by roughly pounding the bark, macerating it in sea water, and then quickly distilling the whole.
-It is of a golden-yellow colour, with the characteristic odour of cinnamon and a very hot aromatic taste.
-The pungent taste and scent come from cinnamaldehyde (about 90% of the essential oil from the bark) and, by reaction with oxygen as it ages, it darkens in colour and forms resinous compounds.
+Cinnamon essential oil can be prepared by roughly pounding the bark, macerating it in sea water, and then quickly distilling the whole.
+It is golden-yellow, with the characteristic odour of cinnamon and a very hot aromatic taste.

+Cinnamon oil nanoemulsion can be made with polysorbate 80, cinnamon essential oil, and water, by ultrasonic emulsification.

+Cinnamon oil macroemulsion can be made with a dispersing emulsifying homogeniser.

+The pungent taste and scent come from cinnamaldehyde, about 90% of the essential oil from cinnamon bark.
+Cinnamaldehyde decomposes, in high humidity and high temperatures, to styrene, and, by reaction with oxygen as it ages, it darkens in colour and forms resinous compounds.

 Cinnamon constituents include some 80 aromatic compounds, including eugenol, found in the oil from leaves or bark of cinnamon trees.

 Alcohol flavourant

-Cinnamon is used as a flavouring in cinnamon liqueur, such as cinnamon-flavoured whiskey in the United States, and rakomelo, a cinnamon brandy popular in parts of Greece.
+Cinnamon is used as a flavouring in cinnamon liqueur, such as cinnamon-flavoured whiskey in the United States, and rakomelo, a cinnamon brandy in Greece.

 Health-related research

-Cinnamon has a long history of use in traditional medicine as a digestive aid, however, contemporary studies are unable to find evidence of any significant medicinal or therapeutic effect.
+Cinnamon has a long history of use in traditional medicine as a digestive aid.
+However, contemporary studies are unable to find evidence of any significant medicinal or therapeutic effect.

 Reviews of clinical trials reported lowering of fasting plasma glucose and inconsistent effects on hemoglobin A1C (HbA1c, an indicator of chronically elevated plasma glucose).
 Four of the reviews reported a decrease in fasting plasma glucose, only two reported lower HbA1c, and one reported no change to either measure.
 The Cochrane review noted that trial durations were limited to 4 to 16 weeks, and that no trials reported on changes to quality of life, morbidity or mortality rate.
 The Cochrane authors' conclusion was: "There is insufficient evidence to support the use of cinnamon for type 1 or type 2 diabetes mellitus."
 Citing the Cochrane review, the U.S. National Center for Complementary and Integrative Health stated: "Studies done in people don't support using cinnamon for any health condition."
 However, the results of the studies are difficult to interpret because it is often unclear what type of cinnamon and what part of the plant were used.

 A meta-analysis of cinnamon supplementation trials with lipid measurements reported lower total cholesterol and triglycerides, but no significant changes in LDL-cholesterol or HDL-cholesterol.
 Another reported no change to body weight or insulin resistance.